jimmyangel/addtomailgunlist/README.md

 curl -d "email=someemailt@example.com" -X POST https://myproject.cloudfunctions.net/addToMailgunList
 ```

-Function can be invoked from a web page using javascript AJAX POST like below:
+Function can be invoked from a web page using javascript AJAX POST like jQuery example below:

 ```
 // POST to mailing list service